 Sunday mornings include Sunday School options for children and youth of all ages.
-During worship, preschoolers are cared for in Tot Time.
-From September through May, KIDS Church provides an age-appropriate worship experience for kids in grades K-5 several times a month.
+During worship, from September through May, KIDS Church provides an age-appropriate worship experience for kids aged preschool - grade 5 several times a month.
 The church Nursery is staffed for both Sunday School and the Worship Service.
 Summer and holiday schedules may vary.

 Other opportunities for children include a week-long, summer Vacation Bible School, for kids age 4 through 5th grade.
 VBS provides a learning and socialization opportunity for Forest Hills children and children from the community.
 The Halloween Alternative, for children up through 6th grade, is a fun evening with wagon rides, a moon walk, carnival games, a cardboard maze, crafts, homemade soft pretzels, and lots of candy treats.

 A variety of Sunday School classes are offered each week for adults.
 On Wednesday Evenings, October through March, Men's and Women's Bible Studies meet.
 The Adult Choir meets prior to Christmas and Easter to rehearse for the traditional holiday worship services.
 A Winter Bible School series is held in January with a congregational supper before each Wednesday evening session.
 Past series have included Bible Studies, discussions about current issues, and series focused on practical living issues.

 MOMS (Morning Out for Moms) meets on Tuesday mornings during the school year to provide inspirational, social and educational opportunities for women and children of the community.
 Mornings begin with refreshments and a devotional followed by a speaker or craft.
 Children - infant through kindergarten age - are cared for in the nursery or organized classrooms.